MM2-0/Kvaesitso/docs/docs/developer-guide/plugins/plugin-types/weather.md

 In the super constructor call, pass a <a href="/reference/core/shared/de.mm20.launcher2.plugin.config/-weather-plugin-config/index.html" target="_blank">`WeatherPluginConfig`</a> object.

+## Plugin config

+In the plugin config, you can set the following properties:

+- `minUpdateInterval`: Minimum time (in ms) that needs to pass before the provider can be queried again.
+The launcher respects this value as long as the user does not change the weather settings (provider or location).

 ## Location search

 If your weather provider service provides an API to lookup locations, you should override